juicebox-systems/ceremony/instructions/routines.typ

   ]),

   step(time: "2m", [
-    Remove the HSM from the computer and insert it into a tamper-evident bag (for transport to the production environment).
+    Remove the HSM from the computer.
+Insert it into an antistatic bag and then insert that into a tamper-evident bag (for transport to the production environment).

     #labeled_blank_bag_id